Create a Sandbox cluster

 - Sandbox clusters have the following resource limitations:

 YugabyteDB is a distributed database optimized for deployment across multiple nodes.
-Because Sandbox clusters are single node, they are not suitable for proof-of-concept (POC) or performance testing.
-To evaluate YugabyteDB Managed for production use or conduct a POC, contact Yugabyte Support.
+Because Sandbox clusters are single-node, they are not suitable for proof-of-concept (POC), staging, or performance testing.
+Request a free trial to try out bigger clusters with more resources.